Phoenix STS Logo

 Legal Requirement (Section 20)

-Section 20 of the SHWW Act 2005 requires every employer to prepare a written safety statement based on their risk assessments.
+The 2005 Act obliges every employer to prepare a written safety statement built on their risk assessments.
 Non-compliance is a criminal offence.
+Put plainly: no statement means you can be prosecuted.

 HIQA Expectations

-HIQA inspectors expect to see a comprehensive, facility-specific safety statement as part of their regulatory inspections of designated centres and nursing homes.
+HIQA inspectors expect a facility-specific safety statement when they inspect designated centres and nursing homes.
+A generic document will not satisfy them.

 Comprehensive Documentation